lopezdsr/sql-query/sql-query.md

 Each URI comprises one or more input files; each input file can be thought of as a table partition.
 You must have at least 'Reader' access to the buckets that contain the input files.
     - If the format of the input files is CSV, there is no need to specify a STORED AS clause.
-However, if the format is JSON, ORC, or Parquet, after the FROM clause, specify STORED AS JSON, STORED AS ORC, or STORED AS PARQUET, as appropriate.
+However, if the format is JSON, ORC, Parquet, or AVRO, after the FROM clause, specify STORED AS JSON, STORED AS ORC, STORED AS PARQUET, or STORED AS AVRO as appropriate.
     - If the format of the input files is CSV and a delimiter other than the default `,` (comma) is used, you have to specify the delimiter using the `FIELDS TERMINATED BY` "<character>" clause.
 All one-character Unicode characters are allowed as delimiters.
     - If the format of the input files is CSV and the files don't have a header line (by default a header line is assumed), you have to specify